praveeninc88/Projects/README.md

 ## Exploratory Data Analysis Project - Predicting the Quality of Wine

+### The Problem Statement

+In this project we need to predict the quality of Red wine in a simple non technical way.
+We would start with exploring the attributes and then doing outlier detection and elimination basis their requirement.

+### Learning:
+This project helps to dig deeper and understanding about the two broad kinds of projects namely - Regression and Classification.
+How to evaluate the models and figure the bext one to implement.
+Splitting the data for testing and Training.
+Baselining and optimization

 ## Simple Linear Regression to predict the time when Geyser will excite - Old water Geyser Dataset
 ## Linear Regression project - Multiple Linear Regression using Gradient Descent method